WYCodeBook/WYCodeBook.github.io/_posts/2018-08-15-introduction-to-github.markdown

 Once you've commented on an issue or pull request, you'll start receiving email notifications when there's activity in the thread.

-How to silence or unmute specific conversations
+How to silence or unmute specific conversations:

   - Go to the issue or pull request
   - Under "Notifications", click the Unsubscribe button on the right to silence notifications or Subscribe to unmute them

 You'll see a short description that explains your current notification status.

-How to customize notifications in Settings
+How to customize notifications in Settings:

     1. Click your profile icon
     2. Click Settings
     3. Click Notifications from the menu on the left and adjust your notification preferences

-Repository notification options
+Repository notification options:

   - Watch: You'll receive a notification when a new issue, pull request or comment is posted, and when an issue is closed or a pull request is merged
   - Not watching: You'll no longer receive notifications unless you're @-mentioned
   - Ignore: You'll no longer receive any notifications from the repository

-How to review notifications for the repositories you're watching
+How to review notifications for the repositories you're watching:

     1. Click your profile icon
     2. Click Settings